AishwaryaGanesh99/JavaPracticeRepo_Basic/README.md

 1. Largest Element in the array
 2. Smallest Element in the array

-Basic Data Structures in Java:
+Basic Data Structures in Java: (Just enough to understand the concept.
+No complex coding included)
 1. Linear Search
 2. Binary Search